 Environment and Conservation

 Canal & River Trust is a new national charity entrusted with the care of 2,000 miles of waterways in England and Wales.
-There are a wide range of volunteering opportunities available, including outdoor environmental improvement, heritage conservation, education and promotion.
+There is a wide range of volunteering opportunities available including outdoor environmental improvement, heritage conservation, education and promotion.

 TCV is the UK’s largest practical conservation charity, annually involving 130,000 volunteers in projects to protect and enhance the environment.

 Friends of the Earth campaigns for the protection of the environment and proposes alternatives to environmentally damaging policies and practices.
-With a network of over 250 local groups, all of which rely on volunteer help.
+It has a network of over 250 local groups, all of which rely on volunteer help.

-Federation of City Farms and Community Gardens City Farms and Community Gardens are locally based projects working with people, animals and plants.
+Federation of City Farms and Community Gardens - City Farms and Community Gardens are local projects working with people, animals and plants.
 They depend on volunteers for their survival and development.